-An improved peak detector circuit helps you to protect the source of the signal from the capacitor.
-So, the enhanced peak detector has two op-amps, unlike the primary course that has one op-amp.
+An improved peak detector circuit helps protect the signal's source from the capacitor.
+So, the enhanced peak detector has two op-amps, unlike the primary course, with one op-amp.

 That said, the source offers the first op-amp a high impedance load.
 And the second op-amp conducts buffering action (between the load and capacitor).
 Also, it’s vital to ensure that the values of the two resistors (R1 and R2) are equal—to avoid an offset voltage.